-The market of digital healthcare is growing rapidly.
-It was valued at approximately US$88 billion in 2018 and is expected to exceed US$500 billion by 2025.
-Over the past decade, the digital health industry funding all over the world has grown almost twenty times.
+Over the past decade, digital health industry funding all over the world has grown almost twenty times.
+The digital healthcare market is expected to exceed US$500 billion by 2025.
 These numbers may be evidence of the profound positive impact of technology in the healthcare industry.

-Virtual reality is a completely simulated environment created by headsets and software, whereas augmented reality only superimposes computer-generated objects on the environment seen through a special lens or screen.
+Virtual reality is an entirely simulated environment created by headsets and software, whereas augmented reality only superimposes computer-generated objects on the environment seen through a special lens or screen.

 Virtual reality can be used for:

 The Onix team has built several immersive and detailed VR applications for the healthcare industry.
 For example, laboratory VR training simulation.
 This is a digitized science lab providing hundreds of affordable experiments.
 It was created as a demonstration project that works on HTC Vive and Oculus Rift, with the main objective of introducing students to work in the laboratory.

 One more example is the VR Medical training simulation that is designed for medical staff.
 In this project, immersive virtual reality technology offers low-stress, safe, and interactive digital environments that provide immersive training opportunities.

 Virtual and augmented reality is a vivid example of how technology is changing the healthcare industry.
 This technology is already transforming how medical staff work, hone their skills, and treat patients.
 AR and VR software development services will be increasingly used in healthcare, so it's a perfect time if you're thinking of leveraging this new medical technology.

 Read also: AR app cost explained.